What is tennis elbow?

 What benefits does workers’ comp offer for tennis elbow?

 Workers’ compensation offers several key benefits for employees who develop tennis elbow as a work-related injury.
 These benefits are designed to cover the costs associated with treatment and provide financial support during recovery.
-They include:

 - Medical coverage.
 Workers’ comp will pay for all necessary medical treatments related to your tennis elbow, including doctor visits, hospital stays, medications, physical therapy, and any required surgeries.